-About four percent of our teachers have fewer than three years of teaching experience, which is below the average for new teachers in other elementary schools in California.
-Our teachers have, on average, 11 years of experience.
-About 56 percent of our teachers hold a bachelor's degree from a four-year college or university.
-About 44 percent have completed a master's degree or higher.
+About three percent of our teachers have fewer than three years of teaching experience, which is below the average for new teachers in other elementary schools in California.
+Our teachers have, on average, 15 years of experience.
+About 55 percent of our teachers hold only a bachelor's degree from a four-year college or university.
+About 45 percent have completed a master's degree or higher.